thesedatedprince/news-app/README.md

 ```

 ## <a name="Install">Installation</a>
-To use the notes app and install node http server, follow these instructions:
+To use the news app and install node http server, follow these instructions:

 ```
 $ git clone https://github.com/thesedatedprince/news-app